cdalvaro/docker-salt-master/README.md

 ### Custom Recipes

-This image does not require storing data out of the container.

-But it is necessary to mount the `/srv/` volume ir order to provide your custom recipes.
+In order to provide salt with your custom recipes you must mount the volume `/home/salt/data/srv/` with your recipes directory.

 ### Minion Keys

-Minion keys can be added automatically on startup to SaltStack master by mounting the volume `/home/salt/data/keys` and copying the minion keys inside `keys/minions/` directory:
+Minion keys can be added automatically on startup to SaltStack master by mounting the volume `/home/salt/data/keys` and copying the minion keys inside `keys/minions/` directory.

+It is also important to know that, in order to keep your keys after removing the container, the keys directory must be mounted.

 ```sh
 mkdir -p keys/minions